-To protect yourself, your loved ones and your community, all individuals 5 and older should get the COVID-19 vaccine.
+To protect yourself, your loved ones and your community, all individuals age 6 months and older should get the COVID-19 vaccine.
 If you're ready to schedule a vaccine appointment, select a region below to begin.
 If you're uncertain about the vaccine, please scroll to the bottom of this page to see common questions answered by UnityPoint Health experts.

 Please see our visitor restrictions and masking policies before visiting one of our facilities.

 Click on the location nearest to you for more information on scheduling your COVID-19 vaccine.
 Please note that scheduling online through the MyUnityPoint patient portal is available for current patients in most locations.

 Single booster doses are CDC and FDA approved for qualified patients.
 If you have questions on whether you should receive a booster dose or when you should receive a booster dose, we encourage you to contact your primary care provider.